 After a few weeks, you won't be contagious and you might start to feel better.
 Don't stop taking your TB drugs — you must finish the full course of therapy and take the medications exactly as prescribed by your doctor.

 Stopping treatment too soon or skipping doses can allow the bacteria that are still alive to become resistant to those drugs, leading to TB that is much more dangerous and difficult to treat.

 A program called directly observed therapy (DOT) can help people stick to their treatment regimen.
 A health care worker gives you your medication so that you don't have to remember to take it on your own.

 Coping and support

-Keep in mind that your physical health can affect your mental health.
-Denial, anger and frustration are normal when you must deal with something difficult and unexpected.
-At times, you may need more tools to deal with these or other emotions.
-Professionals, such as therapists or behavioral psychologists, can help you develop positive coping strategies.
+Your physical health can affect your mental health.
+Denial, anger and frustration are normal when you must deal with something as challenging as tuberculosis.
+Talking to someone such as a therapist might help you develop coping strategies.

 Preparing for an appointment

-If you suspect that you have tuberculosis, contact your primary care doctor.
-You may be referred to a doctor who specializes in infectious diseases or lung diseases (pulmonologist).
+If you suspect you have tuberculosis, contact your primary care doctor.
+You might be referred to a doctor who specializes in infectious diseases or lung diseases (pulmonologist).